Review: 'The Workout' - AmNews Curtain Raiser

 The Problem

 Consistency.
-If Wyatt wants his daughter to see him “fighting for justice,” why is he wearing a mask?
-Why chase down thugs on tape when a few workout routines would’ve made a much healthier legacy?
-These lapses in logic pile up until the whole narrative wobbles under their weight.
+If Wyatt wants his daughter to see him “fighting for justice,” why the mask?
+Why chase down thugs on tape when a series of workout videos would’ve been a more lasting (and healthier) legacy?
+These lapses in logic accumulate, undermining the entire narrative.

 The Verdict

-Still, I circle back to my opening point: this movie exists.
+Still, I circle back to the opening point: this movie exists.
 And that matters.
 It premiered at Fantastic Fest 2024.
-The director spoke about the need for filmmakers to just create — without permission, without gatekeepers.
-That passion is clear.
-And in an industry rocked by strikes and uncertainty, maybe reminding ourselves why we make movies — to have fun telling stories — is enough.
+The director spoke passionately about the necessity of creating without permission, without gatekeepers.
+That drive is visible on the screen.
+And in an industry rocked by strikes and uncertainty, maybe there’s value in reminding ourselves why we make movies in the first place: to have fun telling stories.

 Will The Workout change the game?
-No. But it has earned its right to be here, flaws and all.
+No. But it’s earned its spot — flaws and all.

 Now streaming.